 - a) Born on the Romanian territory, even if only one of the parents is a Romanian citizen;

-- b) Born abroad and both parents, and only one of them has a Romanian citizenship.
+- b) Born abroad and both parents and only one of them has Romanian citizenship.

 Romanian nationality law is founded on the social policy of jus sanguinis by which nationality or citizenship is not determined by place of birth, but by the citizenship of one’s ancestor.
 It contrasts with jus soli (“right of soil”), in which citizenship is determined by one’s place of birth